10 of the Largest Construction Projects in the World

 Al Maktoum International Airport, Dubai

-Walt Disney World can fit three times inside the Dubailand complex.
-With 278 square kilometers, the $64 billion Dubailand will have six parts: theme parks, sports venues, eco-tourism, health facilities, science attractions, and hotels.
-It will also have the world's largest hotel, with 6,500 rooms, and a 10-million-square-foot mall.
-The project is scheduled for completion is 2025.
+A total of three Walt Disney Worlds can fit inside the Dubailand complex.
+At 278 sq.km in size, the $64 billion Dubailand will have six parts: theme parks, sports venues, eco-tourism, health facilities, science attractions, and hotels.
+It will also have the world's largest hotel, with 6,500 rooms, and a 10-million-sq.ft mall.
+The project is scheduled for completion in 2025.

 International Space Station, Space

-The ISS circles the earth every 92 minutes.
-Created by a consortium of 15 nations and five space agencies, the ISS has currently scheduled construction costs exceeding $60 billion.
-The eventual cost of the space station and its contemplated expansions could exceed $1 trillion, by which point it could become a habitat for up to one million off-planet occupants.
+The International Space Station (ISS) circles the earth every 92 minutes.
+Created by a consortium of 15 nations and five space agencies, it has a currently scheduled construction cost that exceeds $60 billion.
+The eventual cost of the space station and its contemplated expansions could exceed $1 trillion, by which point it could become a habitat for up to 1 million off-planet occupants.